-2) A spring semester transfer student will be assigned housing as per room selection guidelines.
+- A Spring semester transfer student will be assigned housing as per room selection guidelines.

-3) FFE students (returning from Florence, Italy campus) will receive 4 points per semester in the category of Campus Involvement.
+- FFE students (returning from the Florence, Italy campus) will receive 4 points per semester in the category of campus involvement.

-4) A student involved in a study abroad program such as Marist International Programs or Marist in Manhattan, will have their Campus Involvement priority points earned within each of the involvement categories (clubs/organizations; service; leisure activities/fitness) during the semester prior to leaving or returning back to campus doubled.
+- A student involved in a study abroad program such as Marist International Programs or Marist in Manhattan, will have their Campus Involvement priority points earned within each of the involvement categories (clubs/organizations/intercollegiate sports; service; leisure activities/fitness) during the semester prior to leaving or returning back to campus doubled*.
 The doubled points may not exceed any maximums.
-As an example, if a student earned 3 priority points for involvement in clubs/organizations/intercollegiate sports (single category) during a semester, the doubling of those points totals 5, not 6, as the maximum number of points allowed for that category is 5.
+For example, if a student earned 3 priority points for involvement in clubs/organizations/intercollegiate sports (single category) during a semester, the doubling of those points totals 5, not 6, as the maximum number of points allowed for that category is 5.